heiko-r/ddns-ng/README.md

 # DDNS-NG

+Notice: This project is not actively maintained anymore.
+Use at your own risk.

 ## Introduction
 A modular Dynamic DNS updater supporting IPv4 (A) and IPv6 (AAAA) records.
 Through modules, you can choose between different methods to determine and